rtvkiz/rtvkiz.github.io/_posts/2024-09-26-intercept-docker-cli-through-burp.md

-## Intercepting Docker CLI UNIX Socket Requests with Burp Suite
+## Intercepting Docker API Requests via UNIX Socket with Burp Suite

 Docker is now a household name in container technology, and for good reason.
 The Docker CLI makes managing containers and everything related to them incredibly simple and efficient, making it a go-to tool in my workflow.

 Docker CLI uses REST API to connect to Docker Daemon (dockerd), which by default listens for requests on the UNIX socket, ideally located at `/var/run/docker.sock`, to only allow local connections by the root user.
-We do have another option to expose a TCP port and proxy curl command through it.
+We do have another option to expose a TCP port and proxy curl command through it. **We will emulate the Docker CLI requests using cURL.**

 We need to have a bridge between the Unix socket and a local TCP port, which will act as a gate to the unix socket.